-To submit an application applicants that do not already have a Neighborly account will need to create one.
-Only authorized signers of an agency should register as the application will need to be electronically signed by an authorized individual of the agency.
-There is no cost associated with a Neighborly account.
-Please click here to create a Neighborly account.
+To submit an application, applicants that do not already have a Neighborly account will need to create one.
+Only authorized signers of an agency submitting an application should register as an account user.
+The application will need to be electronically signed by an authorized individual of the agency.
+There is no cost associated with a Neighborly Participant Portal account.
+Please click here to create an account.